pkgranholt/Improved-search-for-used-cars/Presentation.md

   gather(report_year, fault_rate, 4:8, na.rm = TRUE)
 ```

-Now the same is done for the mileage-variable.
+The same is now done for the mileage-variable.

 ```r
 rel_mil <- rel %>%